‘Fuller House’ Goes Big For Season 3:Netflix Sets Sights On Superstar Guest Star

 “I love them!
 I can’t decide as Candace because I love John Brotherton, I love Scott Weinger.
 They’re my buddies and we all have fun together on the set so I don’t want to see either one of them leave, but as far as D.J. goes, she’s got to decide, not me.”

 But it sounds like this love triangle could continue for a while.
-In a separate interview, Fuller House star Jodie Sweetin told ET she would love to see the spinoff show have as long of a run as Full House did.
+In a separate interview, Fuller House star Jodie Sweetin told ETshe would love to see the spinoff show have as long of a run as Full House did.
 The original ABC comedy ran for eight seasons, from 1987 to 1995.

 “We’d love to do another eight or 10 seasons,” Sweetin said.
 “As long as we can come up with really fun story lines, which I don’t think there’s any shortage of, we’ll keep going and as long as the fans love us, we love doing what we do.”